 Christina Giannikas is an applied linguist, a teacher trainer, an ELT Consultant, an online tutor, researcher, materials writer and editor.
 She has taught English to students of all age groups in Greece, the UK and Cyprus and has taught courses in Applied Linguistics to University students at a BA and MA level at London Metropolitan University, the University of Cyprus and Cyprus University of Technology.
 Her research interests are based in the field of Applied Linguistics, specializing in the areas of early language learning, Computer Assisted Language Learning (CALL), policies in language education, assessment, and professional development in English Language Teaching (ELT).
-She has taken part in a number of research projects and is currently working on research projects focusing on:

 Contact Information: email@example.com